MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/migrate-business-central-on-premises.md

 To verify that you are running on the version that supports this migration, in the [!INCLUDE [prodadmincenter](../developer/includes/prodadmincenter.md)], open the environment that you intend to migrate your data to, and then choose the **Apps** action.
 Make sure that these apps have the latest updates installed:

+* Intelligent Cloud Base
+* Business Central Intelligent Cloud

+If you are migrating from version 14, 15, or 16, you must also make sure that the following apps are updated:

 * Business Central Cloud Migration – Previous Release
-* Business Central Cloud Migration – Previous Release [Country Code]
+* Business Central Cloud Migration – Previous Release [code for your country-specific version]
-* Business Central Intelligent Cloud
-* Intelligent Cloud Base

 For more information, see [Managing Apps](tenant-admin-center-manage-apps.md).